Lead Foundation Services and SupportLead Services Overview

 We support children eligible for both Specialized Services and Program Unit Funding (PUF – an Alberta Education program).
 Working within the Common Approach Framework, we will coordinate both programs using one Lead team or we will collaborate with other Service Providers.

-Our DBA programs serve two main purposes: to guide families in learning how to support their child’s development and to help children and their families practice learned skills and strategies across environments to promote independence.
+Our BDS programs serve two main purposes: to guide families in learning how to support their child’s development and to help children and their families practice learned skills and strategies across environments to promote independence.

-Triple P (Positive Parenting Program)
+Triple P Positive Parenting Program

 Triple P is a parent directed program aiming to build parents’ knowledge, skills, and confidence in helping their child develop positive behaviours.